rnelson/RounderWheel/README.md

 This was written on Mac OS X 10.5 (Intel x64) in Java 5 with Ant 1.7 as the build system.
 It might work with newer stuff, but it may not.

+It builds on FreeBSD 14.1/amd64 with OpenJDK 8 and Ant 1.10.

+## Building

+You can build a jar by simply running `ant` from the `RounderWheel` directory.
+The resulting jar file will be placed in `dist`.

 ## Usage

-`ant dist` might build a jar for you?
-I haven't even attempted to build this, just looked through the code a bit.

-But once you _somehow_ have a jar, you can run it as follows from the appropriate directory (`RounderWheel`?):
+From within `RounderWheel`, you can run the jar file as follows:

 ```shell
 $ java -jar dist/RounderWheel.jar